helm/helm-mapkubeapis/CONTRIBUTING.md

       been active for more than 30 days.
 This will help keep the issue queue to a manageable size and reduce noise.
 Should the issue need to stay open, the `keep open` label can be added.
 4. Issue closure

-## Proposing an Idea

-Before proposing a new idea to the Helm project, please make sure to write up a [Helm Improvement Proposal](https://github.com/helm/community/tree/master/hips).
-A Helm Improvement Proposal is a design document that describes a new feature for the Helm project.
-The proposal should provide a concise technical specification and rationale for the feature.

-It is also worth considering vetting your idea with the community via the [cncf-helm](mailto:cncf-helm@lists.cncf.io) mailing list.
-Vetting an idea publicly before going as far as writing a proposal is meant to save the potential author time.
-Many ideas have been proposed;
-it's quite likely there are others in the community who may be working on a similar proposal, or a similar proposal may have already been written.

-HIPs are submitted to the [helm/community repository](https://github.com/helm/community).
-[HIP 1](https://github.com/helm/community/blob/master/hips/hip-0001.md) describes the process to write a HIP as well as the review process.

-After your proposal has been approved, follow the [developer's guide](https://helm.sh/docs/community/developers/) to get started.

 ## How to Contribute a Patch